snownz/Virtual-Intelligence/VI/VI.Test.MNIST.GeneticLearning/README.md

 # Simple implementation of Ann Framework
 ## Genetic search a Best Ann Achitecture

-#### I'd like to use Artificial Neural Networks to solve MNIST Dataset
+#### I want to solve the MNIST Dataset with Artificial Neural Networks

 ### Problem:
 > I do not know the best number of hidden layers
 >
-> How to find out the best?
+> How can I find it?

 ### Artificial Neural Network Framework
 ```csharp
     AnnModelFramework();
 ```
-> AnnModelFramework ia ns Abstraction os methods that search the best solution for a problem.
+> AnnModelFramework is an Abstraction of methods that search the best solution for a problem.
 Based on Genetic algorithims and search heuristics.

 ### How to Use?
 1. Data